 Small: There are way too many features listed, resulting in a huge user story.

 Testable: The workflow is described pretty well, which means that a very large test could implement the features mentioned; however, it would be beneficial to separate this into multiple small tests.
+Quite difficult to test automatic entry into app from meter reading.

 b) High priority user stories: